Last Updated on

-Before treating corns and calluses, it’s necessary to eliminate the things, which are causing the friction and pressure.
-They could be all or any of the following:
+Before treating corns and calluses, it’s necessary to eliminate the things causing friction and pressure.
+They could be all or any of the following:-

 - Using equipment that causes consistent pressure on specific locations.

 Once you eliminate or reduce all of the above, you should begin to see an improvement but when it comes to the corns and calluses already there, you will need to do some other things.